If you've ever felt the frustration of managing multiple online accounts, whether…

 That involves assessing customer details, product catalogs, categories, menus, etc.

-Else, you may try running a few test purchases just to assess your Shopify store’s overall functionalities.
+Otherwise, you may try running a few test purchases to assess your Shopify store’s overall functionalities.

 Ultimately, all the anomalies you flag up with the process, you should directly raise them with the support team.
 The team resolves these hiccups quite swiftly.